 Almost four billion people don't have access to digital technologies, according to the World Bank.
 But it's not enough to just supply them with tech, people also need to be trained, lead economist Deepak Mishra said.

-says the benefits of the rapid expansion of digital technologies have mainly been reaped by the wealthy, skilled and influential around the world.
+DW: The World Bank report says the benefits of the rapid expansion of digital technologies have mainly been reaped by the wealthy, skilled and influential around the world.
 What has this rapid development meant for developing countries and less influential people?

 Deepak Mishra: Digital technology, as we say in the report, is expanding very rapidly.
 The mobile phone is the fastest growing technology ever known to mankind.
 So even seven out of 10 people in the bottom 20 percent of the world income distribution now have a mobile phone.
 This is pretty outstanding in the sense that people are choosing to go and invest in this technology when they don't have access to electricity or running water or clean toilets.

 So the good thing is there are lots of people now in the world who have access and they are benefiting in different ways.
 But what we find in the report is the nature of the return varies based on your complements - clearly a person living in a country under accountable government, under a business climate which is much more competitive, and [if] he or she has a Phd or high skills, then he or she would be able to take much more advantage of the same technology than somebody who lives in a country under a very controlled regime, in a very closed economy and who is a high school dropout.

 So to us, everybody is benefiting in some sense, but the benefit values depending on who you are, what your attributes are and which country you are located in.